 Do visit the souks and buy textiles, leather goods, ceramics, pottery, dried fruit,… You name it!
 Look for the bustling Bou Jeloud Square, which comes alive at dusk.
 Get to know the culture more deeply at Batha Museum (a valuable collection ranging from traditional Moroccan tiles to astrolabes and carpets), the Nejjarine Museum of Wooden Arts and Crafts, and Borj Nord (a military museum in a 16th-century fortress).
 Find Dar El Magan, a house with an interesting hydraulic clock.
 Enter Glaoui Palace and see the beautiful garden and the art gallery inside.
 Head to the Merenid Tombs to check out the ruins but also to discover the best view over the medina.
 To learn about the Jewish presence and culture, you must visit the Mellah, their old quarter.
 The spotlights here will be all over Rue des Mérinides (very different architecture, with verandahs made of wood and wrought iron), the small restored Aben-Danan Synagogue, the Jewish Museum, and the peaceful Jewish cemetery.

-5 sights and landmarks you can’t miss
+Here are five sights and landmarks you can’t miss in Fez, Morocco:

 Inside the medina of Fes, surely you can’t miss the 11th-century Chaouwara Tanneries, the largest leather workshop in the city.
 You will see men working around stone vessels filled with colorful dye, using the ancient leather-making process.
 The best places to witness the action are the elevated terraces of shops where you can then get products such as handbags or sandals.